sisterai/estate-assistant-system/README.md

 - **Vercel Infrastructure Limitations:** The current Vercel infrastructure has limitations on the number of requests and the amount of data that can be processed.
 We may need to consider using a different hosting solution for the backend in the future.
   - Additionally, it imposes a limit of 60 seconds to process API requests, which may not be sufficient for some complex queries.
 Thus, it may cause timeouts for some requests.
   - The user will be notified if the request times out, and the user will be prompted to try again later.
-- **AWS Limitation:** Although AWS was used to address the Vercel infrastructure limitations, it has its own set of limitations, such as the number of requests and the amount of data that can be processed.
+- **AWS Limitation:** Although AWS was used to address the Vercel infrastructure limitations, it has its own set of limitations, such as the number of requests and the amount of data that can be processed (we intentionally limited our resources because we do NOT want our wallet to explode...)
   - Also, the billing for AWS services can be complex and may lead to unexpected costs if not monitored carefully.
   - Thus, we are limiting the number of requests and the amount of data that can be processed by the backend API to avoid unexpected costs.
 - **Gemini API Limitations:** The current Gemini API has limitations on the number of requests and the amount of data that can be processed.
 We may need to consider using a different AI solution in the future.